 Inspiration and Acknowledgements

 My family.
 Cutie.
 Van Morrison.
 Fulford Harbour.
 Betsy Tumasonis.
-Professor GrossKurth.
+Professor Grosskurth.
 I-SEA.
 Picasso.
 Sam Gamgee.
 David Rimmer.
 Rhonda.
-The Hack.
+The Hacks.
 Whales.
 Moonrise.
 Seth’s Knives.
 Single Malt.
-Stephanie, Tom, Morley, Sweet Thing.
+Stephanie, Tom, Morley RIP, Sweet Thing.
 Hula.
 Volunteers.
 Dorothy Cutting.
 Jennifer.
 Malcolm Lowry.
 Man Ray.
-Tolstoy.
-Turgenev.
-Dr. Leavitt.
+Tolstoy, Uncle Jack, Dr. Leavitt.
 Micah.
 Judy Harper.
 Machine.
 Expresso.
 Airstreams.
 Bob Marley.
 Airborne Coho.
 Otters.
 Elba.
 Loreto.
 Old Cars.
 Vinyl Records.
 Bernie and Honor.
 Jimi Hendrix.
 Hockey.
 Blue Eyes.
-Mural.
+Murals.
 Playdough Sculptures.
 Garage Sales.
 Palapas.
 Mark Clarke.
 One Bubble.
 Peter/Barney.
 Kayaking.
+Elba.
+Dr. Beaver.
+Margery.
+SaltSpring Gallery.
+M.